AntonG97/st7789vw-gd32-driver/README.md

 ## Driver for ST7789VW LCD on GD32VF103

-Driver for SKU22632 LCD Breakout board on a 1.3" 240x240 IPS LCD (ST7789VW driver) using a GD32VF103 RISC-V microcontroller and SPI and DMA.
+Driver for SKU22632 LCD Breakout board on a 1.3" 240x240 IPS LCD (ST7789VW driver) using a GD32VF103 RISC-V microcontroller, SPI and DMA.

 The user can freely configure which SPI, DMA peripheral and GPIO pins are used for communication with the display.